 The 25 Year Strategic Plan

 In 1994, The 25-Year Strategic Plan for the Great Barrier Reef World Heritage Area was produced to outline strategies for managing and preserving the area.
-It provides the basis to ensure its wise use and protection for the future.
+It provides the basis to ensure the area's wise use and protection for the future.

 The plan gave everyone who has a stake in the reef's long-term future a say in how the area is to be managed over the next 25 years.
-This approach will ensure the Great Barrier Reef remains in a healthy state and can be enjoyed by future generations.
+This approach will ensure the reef remains in a healthy state and can be enjoyed by future generations.

 From the beginning, emphasis was placed on the concerns and opinions of all stakeholders.
 These included governments, Aboriginal and Torres Strait Islander communities, conservationists, scientists, recreational users and established reef industries such as fishing, diving, shipping and tourism.